AI Job Opportunities

 Stanford Pre-Collegiate Summer Institutes

-- Session 1: June 21 – July 10, 2015
+Session 1: June 19 - July 8, 2016

-Session 2: July 13 – August 1, 2015
+Session 2: July 11 - 30, 2016

 Instructors are supported by teaching assistants.
-Each day consists of 2 hours of morning class time led by the Instructor, plus a 3-hour afternoon period for individual and small group work dedicated to assignments, lab work, and projects led by TAs.
+Each day consists of 2-1/2 hours of morning class time led by the Instructor, plus a 3-hour afternoon period for individual and small group work dedicated to assignments, lab work, and projects led by TAs.
 This is an ideal opportunity for those who enjoy working with bright, motivated students and are interested in developing or furthering their teaching experience.

 Summer Institutes instructors have the unique opportunity to develop their own courses.
 Courses are intended for academic enrichment and are taken without credit so there are no curriculum requirements.
 Instructors may teach one or more sessions depending on availability and program needs.